One-pan Chicken And Chorizo With Cherry Tomatoes

 Step 4: Pop the dish into the oven for about an hour and let the magic happen.
 The massive amounts of cherry tomatoes will melt over the chorizo and chicken and other flavours, leaving you with a beautifully tasty sauce.

-Tip: If I’m serving this to guests, after 50 minutes I usually stir the dish a little so that some of the chicken and chorizo pokes above the tomatoes.
-Then I bake for another 10 minutes to allow everything to get browned and very delicious looking on top.
+- After 50 minutes I usually stir the dish a little so that some of the chicken and chorizo pokes above the tomatoes.
+Then I bake for another 10 minutes to allow everything to get browned and very delicious looking on top!

 How to serve your casserole